 In case of a fire outbreak, visitors must remain calm and immediately report it to a member of staff.

 If the building has to be evacuated, this must be done in an orderly and disciplined manner under the orders of museum staff.

 Any child who is lost must be entrusted to a member of staff and accompanied to reception.

 In compliance with Clause 73 of the Criminal Procedure Code, any visitor has the right to report a theft or damage to property to a member of staff and aid in apprehending the perpetrator.

-In the case of an attempted theft in the museum, alarm systems and procedures can be activated, including the searching of all people exiting the museum.
+In the case of an attempted theft in the museum, alarm systems and procedures can be activated, including the closure of of exits.